lila-network/certwarden-deploy/docs/content/_index.md

 * If you have a trivial fix or improvement, go ahead and send a diff to the maintainer(s) of this repository (see [MAINTAINERS.md](https://code.lila.network/adoralaura/certwarden-deploy/src/branch/main/MAINTAINERS.md)).

-* If you plan to do something more involved, first please [send me a mail]( mailto:dev@lauka.net?subject=%5Bcertwarden-deploy%5D)mso I can create an account for you.
+* If you plan to do something more involved, first please [send me a mail](mailto:dev@lauka.net?subject=%5Bcertwarden-deploy%5D) so I can create an account for you.

 ### Non-development Contibutions